US heat wave: Millions suffer as hot weather intensifies | The China Post

-People across much of the East and Central United States are facing dangerously hot weather, with major cities including New York, Philadelphia and Washington experiencing temperatures nearing 38 degrees Celsius (100 Fahrenheit).
+People across much of the Eastern and Central United States are facing dangerously hot weather, with major cities including New York, Philadelphia and Washington experiencing temperatures nearing 38 degrees Celsius (100 Fahrenheit).

 The combination of “dangerously high temperatures” and humidity could “quickly cause heat stress or heatstroke if precautions are not taken,” the National Weather Service (NWS) said.